Alex Bregman Player Props: Astros vs. Athletics

-The Houston Astros, including Alex Bregman (hitting .282 in his past 10 games, with two doubles, a home run, four walks and five RBI), battle starting pitcher Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Thursday at 9:40 PM ET.
+The Houston Astros, including Alex Bregman and his .488 slugging percentage over his past 10 games, take on starter JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Rockies.
+In his previous game, he notched a home run while going 1-for-4 against the Athletics.

 Alex Bregman Game Info & Props vs. the Athletics